minhrongcon2000/google-foobar/escape-pods/README.md

 <details>
     <summary>Solution</summary>

-    This is a maximum flow problems, since you're allowed to use Google for this, it is possible that you will stumble upon this <a href="https://en.wikipedia.org/wiki/Ford–Fulkerson_algorithm">wiki</a>.
+This is a maximum flow problems, since you're allowed to use Google for this, it is possible that you will stumble upon this [wiki](https://en.wikipedia.org/wiki/Ford–Fulkerson_algorithm).
 However, since this is only for single source single sink, so we need to introduce a supersource and supersink as in hint 2 for this algorithm to be applicable.

+Time complexity: $O(E\times R^3)$ where R is the number of rooms and E is the number corridors connecting two rooms Space complexity: $O(R^2)$ where R is the number of rooms
 </details>